How to Play The Treble

 What Is The Treble?

 The Treble is a daily football puzzle game on TopBins.Games that challenges your knowledge of player statistics across three key categories.
-Each day you are presented with a fresh puzzle featuring a set of footballers and three target numbers corresponding to three stat categories: Premier League Goals, International Caps, and Premier League Appearances.
-Your task is to assign each player to the correct stat category so that the totals match the given targets.
+Each day you are presented with a fresh puzzle featuring nine footballers, a target number, and three stat categories.
+Your task is to choose three of the nine players and assign each one to a category so that their combined stats get as close to the target number as possible.
 It is a satisfying blend of football trivia and logical deduction that will test even the most devoted football fans.
 The name is a nod to the famous treble in football — winning three major trophies in a single season — and fittingly, you need to nail all three categories to complete the puzzle successfully.

 Gameplay Overview

-When you open The Treble each day, you will see a grid with footballers listed alongside three stat categories and their corresponding target numbers.
-Your job is to drag or assign each player into one of the three categories.
-The combined stat values of the players you place in each category must add up to the target number for that category.
-Every player belongs to exactly one category, and every category must hit its target precisely.
-There is no partial credit here — you either solve the puzzle or you do not.
+When you open The Treble each day, you will see nine footballers and three stat categories with a single target number.
+Your job is to pick three of the nine players and assign one to each category.
+Each player's real career stat for that category is revealed, and all three are added together.
+The closer your total is to the target number, the better your score.
+The remaining six players are decoys — choosing the right three and placing them in the right categories is the key to success.
 The puzzle resets daily, giving you a new challenge every twenty-four hours.
 Because the puzzle is the same for every player worldwide, you can compare your results with friends, share your solving time on social media, and see how your football knowledge stacks up against the global community on TopBins.Games.

 The Three Stat Categories